chkp-dhouari/AWS-CICD-CLOUDGUARD/README.md

 ## Congrats for making it Succesfully this far ..you are now a DevSecOps Champion!
 ![header image](champ.png)

-> If you would like to understand more about Serverless Security and CheckPoint CloudGuard Workload, please feel free to reach out to me or attend my webinars on TechTalk or BrightTalk.
+> If you would like to understand more about Serverless Security and CheckPoint CloudGuard Workload, please feel free to reach out to me at dhouari@checkpoint.com or attend my webinars on TechTalk or BrightTalk.